ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Updating a per-schema rule requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource to which the rule applies
+- Manager role access to the schema resource to which the rule applies.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Deleting a per-schema rule – DELETE /artifacts/{schema-id}/rules/{rule-type}
+### Deleting a per-schema rule

 The rules applied to a specific schema are deleted by making a DELETE request to the /artifacts/{schema-id}/rules/{rule-type} endpoint, (where {schema-id} is the ID of the schema, and {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
-If the request is successful then an empty response is returned, with a status code of 204 (no content).
+If the request is successful, an empty response is returned, with a status code of 204 (no content).

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY –X DELETE $URL/artifacts/my-schema/rules/COMPATIBILITY